ArunaBisht/Machine_Learning_Trading_Bot/README.md

    ## Usage
-   As seen from the below SVM classification metrics -
+   Results of SVM classification metrics -

    What percent of your predictions were correct for 'sell'? - 43% What percent of your predictions were correct for 'buy'? - 56%